ozyurtf/linker/README.md

 ## Virtualization

 Virtualization is a method that allows the users to create the **virtual version** of resource(s).
-It **abstracts the real characteristics of the resource(s) and presents them in a new way that is easier, more efficient, and flexible to deal with.**
+It **abstracts the real characteristics of the resource(s) and presents them in a new way that is easier, more efficient, and flexible to deal with**.

 When we virtualize a physical resource, we hide the complexities and the details of this resource and create more simple view of this resource.
-This new virtualized resource can be seen as a layer between the physical resource and the application that will use that physical resource.
+This new virtualized resource can be seen as a layer between the physical resource and the application that access to that physical resource.
 After virtualizing a resource, the application will use this virtualized resource to access to the physical resource.

-And we can create this layer in such a way that when the program needs more resources, the layer can allocate additional virtual resources to it by drawing resources from the available pool of physical resources.
-In other words, the virtual resources can be dynamically allocated and adjusted based on demand.
+We can create this layer in such a way that when the program needs more resources in time, the layer can allocate additional virtual resources to it by drawing resources from the available pool of physical resources.
+In that case, the virtual resources can be dynamically allocated and adjusted based on demand.
 That's why this results in the **illusion of infinite private resources**.

+So we explained what do we mean when we say that operating system manages the resources but what are the services that the operating system provides by managing these resources ?

-# Services
+# Operating System Services

+- Program development
+Operating system **provides tools** such as **compilers, debuggers, IDEs** that are useful for **program development.**

+- Program execution
+It is also responsible from **executing programs** by **loading these programs into memory**, **allocating whatever resources they need**, and **starting their execution**.

+- Access to IO devices
+IO devices are **keyboards, mouse, printers**, etc. Operating system **manages the access to these devices**.

+- Controlled access to files
+**File creation, deletion, reading, writing are the services that are provided by the operating system to access to the data in storage devices**.
+And operating system implements control mechanisms to **ensure** that the **files are accessed by authorized users**.

+- System access
+Operating system also **controls access to the system resources and services**.
+It implements user authentication and provides user accounts, passwords, etc. to provide unauthorized access to the system resources.
+It also enables the users to make a request whenever they want to access to the services provided by the operating system (e.g., opening a file, reading data from a file, writing data to a file, etc.).
+This request is also called **system call** (e,g,. open(), read(), write(), etc.)

+- Error detection and response
+When the program is executed or in any other system operation, an error may occur.
+Operating system **provides error handling and exception mechanisms, takes corrective actions for these errors, and displays these errors to the users.**

+- Accounting
+**Recording the resource usage/consumption/utilization** is another service provided by the operating system.

-When the operating system presents the storage devices as files and directories in a hierarchical structure, this can be given as an example of abstraction.
+In addition, we talked about what abstraction is previously.
+When the operating system presents the **storage devices** as **files and directories** in a hierarchical structure, for example, this can be given as an example of a **service** provided to the user.
 Because now the user can interact with the files and directories in a simple way without worrying about the complexities and details of how the data is stored physically in the storage devices in the hardware.

-In another example, the operating system can present the physical memory as a large space of virtual addresses.
-In that case, each virtual address in that space can point to a different address location in the physical memory.
-And the programs can use this space of the virtual addresses to read the data in a specific address of the physical memory.
+In another example, the operating system can **present** the **physical memory addresses** as a **large space of virtual addresses**.
+In that case, each virtual address in this large space can point to a different address location in the physical memory.
+And the programs can use this large space of the virtual addresses to read/write the data in a specific address of the physical memory.
+This can be seen as a service as well.
 Representing the physical memory this way allows the programs to operate like they have access to a large memory space even though the memory is limited.

 So these kinds of services brings **abstraction**, **simplification** and **convenience** for the users.
 Operating systems also ensures consistent and predictable environment for applications and users.
 This is the another service of the operating systems and it can be called as **standardization**.